things to do in Antigua Guatemala

 8. Head to Alta Mira

 Another place above Antigua that is fun to visit is Alta Mira.
 My mom, sister, and I had a blast jumping on the trampoline there and taking pictures of ourselves on the giant hand or in the hanging basket.
-We also attempted to play mini-golf, but the course had too many defects to make playing viable.
-I also tried out their climbing wall, which I enjoyed.

 They also have a restaurant and campground.